Morgoth (band): History

-In February 1991, the first actual full-length album was recorded in the Woodhouse studios, titled Cursed.
-To promote the album the band supported Kreator and Biohazard on a US tour and another European tour with Immolation and Massacre.
-Most of the band then relocated to Dortmund.
-Morgoth took a break then and only to return in 1993 with the album Odium.
+In February 1991, the first full-length album was recorded in the Woodhouse studios, titled Cursed.
+To promote the album, the band supported Kreator and Biohazard on a US tour and another European tour with Immolation and Massacre.
+Most of the band relocated to Dortmund.
+Morgoth took a break and returned in 1993 with the album Odium.
 More touring followed, with Tankard, Unleashed and Tiamat.
-Nevertheless, most of the band members started to lose interest in an active music career and ventured in other directions.
+Most of the band members lost interest in an active music career and ventured in other directions.

-Eventually a third album was recorded, Feel Sorry for the Fanatic, on which they incorporated more and more industrial influences.
+Eventually, a third album was recorded, Feel Sorry for the Fanatic, on which they incorporated industrial influences.
 A tour followed the release of the album, with Die Krupps and Richthofen.
 The band broke up in 1998.

-In 2010 they reformed to participate in the Death Feast Open Air and confirmed that a 2011 "Cursed" reunion tour would be played.
-They later performed at the 2011 Wacken Open Air.
+In 2010, they reformed to participate in the Death Feast Open Air and confirmed that a 2011 "Cursed" reunion tour would be played.
+They performed at the 2011 Wacken Open Air.

-As of December 5, 2014 Morgoth parted ways with their longtime lead vocalist Marc Grewe but continued as a band with a new lead vocalist.
-The band also released a new album in the spring of 2015, titled Ungod.
+As of December 5, 2014 Morgoth parted ways with lead vocalist Marc Grewe, but continued with a new singer.
+The band released an album in the spring of 2015, titled Ungod.

-On May 24, 2018, the band announced they would be going on hiatus following their performance on June 8 at the Chronical Moshers Open Air in Germany.
+On May 24, 2018, the band announced they would go on hiatus following their performance on June 8 at the Chronical Moshers Open Air in Germany.
 On December 17, 2020, Morgoth announced that they had broken up again.